 Information gathered by Academic Observers in Canvas is used to provide support for students having difficulties by directing them to appropriate resources such as program-provided tutors, the UF Teaching Center, the Counseling and Wellness Center, and to other support programs as appropriate.
 Likewise, programs such as the UAA report student progress information to the NCAA, as required for accreditation.

-Currently, participating programs include the University Athletic Association (UAA), Naval ROTC, the Engineering STAR (Student Transition and Retention) program, and the College of Medicine.
-Veterinary Medicine has also expressed interest in using Canvas Academic Observers to support their students; and we expect additional programs will participate in the future.
+Currently, the University Athletic Association (UAA) is the only program participating in the program, but other units have expressed interest in using Canvas Academic Observers to support their students; and we expect additional programs will participate in the future.

 This Canvas Academic Observer Program will place academic counselors as Observers only in courses/sections containing students enrolled in these programs.
 These counselors will have read-only access in courses, meaning they cannot change or edit any course content, submit work or complete quizzes and exams.
 Likewise, Observers will be able to view data only for registered students participating in these programs.
 Observers are restricted from viewing data for other students enrolled in the class.
 Furthermore, the Observers cannot manipulate or input any data or information in the class site.